andrealorenzon/testo_tesi/tesi.md

 *Fig 5 : rebalanced datasets.
 Original data points in fig. 4 are marked with gray crosses.*

 Rose can use a **shrink factor** vector, to shrink kernels independently for each class.
-The following figure show how, decreasing the shrink factors, new data will be more and more closely clustered around original data points.
+The following figure shows how, decreasing the shrink factors, new data will be more and more closely clustered around original data points.

 ![image-20201013111732827](image-20201013111732827.png)